 - If you’re still in active service, About two dozen active-duty officers are admitted into the Sponsored Legal Education Program (FLEP) each year.
 Application members commit to working as military prosecutors for three years in exchange for education and living costs at the law school of their choosing.

-Best Universities in Law certificate programs in Alabama - Updated 2021
+Best Universities in Law certificate programs in Louisiana - Updated 2021

-Best Graduate Programs in Law in North Carolina - Updated 2021
+Best Graduate Programs in Law in Louisiana - Updated 2022

 Find Law masters degree program based on GRE score